Corey Luciano: San Francisco 49ers

 After going unselected in the 2023 NFL draft, Luciano was signed by the San Francisco 49ers as an undrafted free agent.
 He was released at the final roster cuts on August 29 and subsequently re-signed to the practice squad He was elevated to the active roster for the team's Week 11 game against the Tampa Bay Buccaneers and made his debut in the 27–14 win, in which he played on five snaps.
 He was elevated again to the active roster for the team's Week 12 game against the Seattle Seahawks, appearing again on five snaps.
 He re-signed on February 14, 2024.
 He was waived on May 14.

 Las Vegas Raiders

-Prior to joining the Las Vegas Raiders, Luciano tried out for the New York Jets during their mandatory three-day minicamp between June 9 and June 11, 2024, but ultimately went unsigned.
+Prior to joining the Las Vegas Raiders, Luciano tried out for the New York Jets during their mandatory June minicamp, but ultimately went unsigned.
 On July 24, Luciano signed with the Las Vegas Raiders.
 He was waived/injured on August 27, after suffering an ankle injury in the third preseason game.
 Luciano was waived with an injury settlement on September 2.
-After his release, Luciano tried out for three teamsduring the 2024 NFL season but remained unsigned.
+After his release, Luciano tried out for three teams during the 2024 NFL season but remained unsigned.